drewshts/pumpfun-bundler/README.md

 Welcome to the **PumpFun Bundler for the Pump.Fun!** This powerful tool streamlines your token operations with a variety of features, enabling efficient and seamless transactions.
 Here's a quick guide to all the amazing features:

 **Features**
-🚀 Bundle Launch with 21 Wallets <br>
+🚀 Bundle Launch with custom quantity of Wallets <br>
-Launch your project with transactions bundled in 21 wallets within the same block.
+Launch your project with transactions bundled in custom quantity of wallets within the same block.

 👨‍💻 Launch with Dev Only <br>
 Allow the developer to launch transactions exclusively.

+©️ Clone Token Info + Bundle + Stagger <br>
+Clone token information and execute a bundle of transactions with staggered intervals for better timing.

+🤹 Bundle + Stagger <br>
+Group multiple transactions and execute buy with delay between all wallets to ensure they bypass every type of bundle detection

-🎯 Bundle + Snipe with 21 Wallets (Bypass Photon) <br>
+🎯 Bundle + Snipe with custom quantity Wallets (Bypass Photon/Bullx) <br>
-Combine bundling and sniping with 21 wallets, bypassing Photon for a strategic edge.
+Combine bundling and sniping with custom quantity wallets, bypassing Photon for a strategic edge.

 💰 Balance Checker <br>
 Quickly check the balance of all your wallets with a single command.

-🏗️ Wallet Generator <br>
+🏗 Wallet Generator <br>
 Generate new wallets effortlessly.

 💸 Sub Wallet Funding <br>